Black Diamond HotForge Hybrid Review

 Our Analysis and Test Results

 In the winter of 2020, Black Diamond completely scrapped their old quickdraw lineup and released five new models.
-The lineup is decidedly more affordable than most, with no high-end price point, and we think the HotForge Hybrid is the most compelling choice, which is why we awarded it our Best Bang for the Buck Award.
+The lineup is decidedly more affordable than most, with no high-end price point, and we think the HotForge Hybrid is the most compelling choice of the bunch.

 The main difference between it and the other new BD quickdraws is the combination of keylock biner on top and wiregate on the bottom.
 We enjoy clipping the rope into wiregates, as they are slightly lighter than solid gates, and to us seem slightly easier to clip.
 They are also arguably safer, as they have been shown to have less gate flutter and shutter when knocking against the rock .
 They are also ever so slightly lighter than solid gate carabiners.
 These arguments, even taken collectively, however, are not really enough to definitively sway the argument in one direction or the other, and whether or not you like these quickdraws will depend on whether you personally prefer to clip a wiregate or a solid gate with the rope (some people feel rather strongly one way or the other), and whether you like flashy, visually appealing gear.
-We tested the ultra pink color, and they sure did get noticed!
-If you like a more subdued look, or just prefer a bent solid gate lower biner, then look no further than the Black Diamond HotForge Quickdraws instead.
+We tested the ultra pink color, and they sure got a lot of attention at the crag.

 Performance Comparison